-As we head into 2020, conforming mortgage loan limits have increased.
-What does that mean for borrowers looking ahead?
+Home loans divided into two categories: Conforming Loans and Non-Conforming Loans.
+And in the future, we will talk about the features of each one.
+But, as we head into 2020, conforming mortgage loan limits have increased.
+Here we explain what does that mean for borrowers looking ahead?

 Conforming Loan Limits in 2020